seL4/docs/Hardware/jetsontx1.md

 ## Booting via SD Card
  Please be sure that your build process is producing a raw binary image and not an ELF image.
-You can do this by executing make menuconfig and then proceeding through: Tools =&gt;
-Build elfloader =&gt; Boot image type.
+You can do this by executing make menuconfig and then proceeding through: Tools => Build elfloader => Boot image type.
 Be sure that Binary Boot Image is selected.

 Get an SD card and format it with either FAT32, EXT2 or EXT4.
 Then build